Strength in Perspective;Navigation links repeated below View our Images Buy Images Rent Images Search Contact Us Home Page

 ©1028 Gulf Coast: Galveston Houses on Stilts

-©1025 Gulf Coast: Galveston Surfer in the Gulf of Mexico ©1035 Gulf Coast: Half Moon Reef Lighthouse - Port Lavaca ©1024 Gulf Coast: Javelina (Collared Peccary)Victoria TX
+©1035 Gulf Coast: Half Moon Reef Lighthouse - Port Lavaca

-©1027 Gulf Coast: American Alligator (fresh water) ©1021 Gulf Coast: Live Oak Tree in Victoria Texas ©1019 Gulf Coast:
+©1021 Gulf Coast: Live Oak Tree in Victoria, TX

 San Jacinto Monument

-Houston TX
+Houston, TX

 This Gallery is: Gunshot fire in Gonzales, a small town in the heart of texas, proclaimed the Texas Revolution had begun.
 The Texas War of Independence riled against the rule of Mexico; Texas had had two stars on their flag...(one for its sister city in Mexico) but on March 2, 1836, Texas became the Lone Star State...Santa Anna had been defeated.
 The last battle, fought at San Jacinto, east of Houston, is commemorated with a monolith taller than the "Washington Monument"!
 But Independence did not last.
 By 1845, Texas had been annexed by the United States.

 Texas has an immense variety of Geographic features.
 There's the Topography of The Texas Panhandle, Big Bend, The Hill Country, The Gulf Coast, The Piney Woods, Prairies & Lakes and The South Texas Plains.
-Cattle, cotton, oil, and abundant cactus are found in Texas.
+Cattle, grain, oil, and abundant cactus are found in Texas.

 The Rio Grande river is the border with Mexico; the Amistad Reservoir (dam in Del Rio captures the Rio Grande) delivers water to both sides of the border.
 It's a National Recreation area allowing fishing, scuba diving and boating.
 Incredible Yucca (New Mexico State Flower) thrive in this area.
 They are also called "Lamps of the Lord" for their mass of white flowers.